-Offered as a service from the WebAIM website, Maine CITE provides the following “tip” on how to make your website more accessible to all people.
+Offered as a service from the WebAIM website, Maine CITE provides the following “tip” on how to make your website and digital content more accessible to all people.

 See also information about how you can subscribe to the monthly WebAIM Newsletter which contains lots of great information about web accessibility.